RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 4) Create a 'riapsadmin' user with password of 'riapsadmin' and set computer name to `riaps-VirtualBox`.

 5) Configure Software & Updates to turn off automatic check for updates and new version notification.
+Install requested updates to packages.

 6) Additions for the quota functionality utilized in RIAPS must be added manually to insure no corruption occurs to the file system.
 Edit the /etc/fstab files and add the "usrquota,grpquota" to '/', as shown here: